You're here:

 Amazon FBA helps your business with a lot of things, but it doesn’t handle sales tax for you… and in fact, it’s more complicated than that!

-Not many business owners understand how Amazon affects the whole tax situation.
-You know, the legal obligation to collect taxes from buyers and pay it to the state governments, on time or else. **Amazon sellers using FBA must abide by Amazon's sales tax rules, but being sales tax compliant is becoming more and more difficult.
+Not many business owners understand how Amazon affects tax compliance obligations.
+You know, the legal requirement to collect taxes from buyers and pay it to the state governments, on time or else.
+Amazon sellers using FBA must abide by Amazon’s sales tax rules, but being sales tax compliant is becoming more and more difficult.

 Especially because the American state governments are rapidly implementing new and extensive tax laws that apply to marketplace facilitators, like Amazon, and remote sellers, like you.